Rodiyyaht/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 7: Prints half of a string, followed by a new line.

 Task 8: A function that prints n elements of an array of integers.

+Task 9: A function that copies the string.